Yudanaka Onsen 湯田中温泉

-Yudanaka Onsen is the entry point to Yamanouchi in northern Nagano Prefecture and the last stop on the Nagaden Nagano Line.
+Yudanaka Onsen is the entry point to Yamanouchi in northern Nagano Prefecture and the last stop on the Nagano Dentetsu Nagano Line.
 Access via public transport is easy.

-From Nagano Station, catch the Nagano Dentetsu Line direct to Yudanaka Station, taking just under an hour.
+From Nagano Station, catch the Nagano Dentetsu Nagano Line direct to Yudanaka Station, taking just under an hour.
 If traveling from Kyoto or Osaka, you can catch the Tokaido-Sanyo Shinkansen to Nagoya station, then switch to the Shinano Limited Express to Nagano.
-Finally, make the transfer to the Nagano Dentetsu Line.
+Finally, make the transfer to the Nagano Dentetsu Nagano Line.

-From Tokyo, catch the Hokuriku Shinkansen to Nagano Station, then make the switch to the Nagano Dentetsu Line.
+From Tokyo, catch the Hokuriku Shinkansen to Nagano Station, then make the switch to the Nagano Dentetsu Nagano Line.
 This entire journey takes a little over three hours.

 A town filled with authentic onsen history